 - Big box stores were the end goal for manufacturing.

-That was it about 8 years ago.
-Get in as many stores as you could so everyone could enjoy your product.
+However, that was it about 8 years ago.
+The whole goal was to get in as many stores as you could so everyone could enjoy your product.
+However, times have changed.

 So what has changed today?